 The pan will smoke when you place the steak in it, so turn on the hood fan or open a window, if needed.

 Wear a heavy oven mitt when you pull the oven rack out.
-The U.S. Department of Agriculture recommends cooking beef to an internal temperature of 145 degrees Fahrenheit.
+The USDA recommends cooking beef to an internal temperature of 145 degrees Fahrenheit.